-In 2017, the Australian L'Oréal-UNESCO For Women in Science program will be launching a mentoring scheme, in which the FWIS Alumni (past and present Fellows) will become mentors to passionate and ambitious PhD students.
+In 2017, the Australian L'Oréal-UNESCO For Women in Science program launched a mentoring scheme, in which the FWIS Alumni (past and present Fellows) will become mentors to passionate and ambitious PhD students.

 We are incredibly proud of our Fellows who have established themselves as exceptional researchers, communicators and leaders within their scientific fields and therefore have acquired a wealth of knowledge and experience.
 We know how important it is for female role models and champions of change to exist to inspire and instil confidence into other women, especially in the early stages of their career.

 By fostering a mentoring scheme where our Fellows can share advice and guidance to budding female scientists, we aim to provide an invaluable opportunity to develop integral knowledge and skills, and to instil passion and a sense of empowerment into our future women leaders.